 This will open a popup window in which you’ll need to enter the domain you want to verify.

-Note: To verify your domain in Postmark, you will need to add DNS records to your domain.
+Note: To verify your domain in Postmark, you’ll need to add DNS records to your domain.
 For guidance on this process, please see our tutorial on how to add DNS records to set up your mailer.

 Click the Verify domain button to proceed.
 This will take you to a screen with the DNS records that you need to add to your DNS settings.